qvdm/PasswordThing/docs/index.md

 Enter key.

-If there is a userid stored in the slot (see Configuration section) then the PT will send the userid, followed by a Tab character, followed by the password, followed by Enter.
+If there is a userid stored in the slot (see Configuration section) then the PT will send the userid, followed by Enter, followed by the password, followed by Enter.
 This is useful for logging in to a Windows computer connected to a corporate network.
+If the userid ends with a Tab character, Tab will be sent instead of Enter above.

 ## Short press on Next or Long press on Select
 Advances to the next Slot.
 The PT model A does not have a Next button, so